Anti-Hindu sentiment: India

-In March–April 2024, a Christian church in Andhra Pradesh came to attention when a video showing that the church's footwalk tiles consisted of sacred Hindu symbols of Om and Swastika went viral on social media and sparked outrage.
-Following the backlash, the tiles containing those symbols were removed by the church.
+According to PEW Research, Hindus face "widespread" discrimination in India.
+Specifically, the study states: "the share of Muslims who see widespread discrimination against their community is similar to the share of Hindus who say Hindus face widespread religious discrimination in India (21%)."

 Between 11:30 pm and midnight on 26 August 2024, the idol of the goddess in Bhoolaxmi temple was destroyed by vandals.
 The temple is located in the Rakshapuram area of Hyderabad, and is 50 yds from the police station.
 Local politician, Samreddy Surender Reddy said that the temple had been attacked by vandals five times during the past five years.
 The police used CCTV to identify two suspects, who they arrested.
 A crowd gathered outside the temple to protest against the vandalism.
 The police said that there was no evidence that the vandalism was politically motivated.

 In September 2024, stones were pelted at Ganesha idol processions in many parts of India.
-The police were also attacked in many places but managed to seize the swords used to attack the devotees; petrol bombs were also used to set shops on fire.
-In another incident, the Ganesh idol was taken from the demonstrators by the police, who then secured it in an unoccupied police van, the snaps of which went viral online, as well as in newspapers; some claimed it was, "belittling" to do so.
+The police were also attacked in many places, but managed to seize the swords used to attack the devotees; petrol bombs were also used to set shops on fire.
+In another incident, the Ganesha idol was taken from the demonstrators by the police, who then secured it in an unoccupied police van, the snaps of which went viral online, as well as in newspapers; some claimed it was "belittling" to do so.
 In September 2025, there were more incidents of stone-pelting of Ganesha idols during immersion and Chappanbhog ceremonies in different parts of India; in an incident in late August 2025, eggs were thrown instead of stones.